 A limit order is an order to trade a specific set of stocks at the limit price or better.
 This means if you set a price to buy, you will never buy gold at a price higher than you have set a limit for.
 If you sell gold, you will never sell gold below your set selling price limit.

-Buy limit order
+a) Buy limit order

 You want to buy the shares of Tata Chemicals, which is trading at ₹600 a share.
 You'll buy if it drops to ₹550, so you place a buy limit order with a limit price of ₹550.
-The order will only execute at or below your ₹550 limit.
+The order will only execute at or below your ₹550 limits.

-Sell limit order
+b) Sell limit order